intmus/inttheory/_23-intro-to-post-tonal/a1-ex-pcintnotation.md

 You can see that using movable-zero pc integer notation allows you to set 0 to the most important pitch for a given set of pitches, and then base every number around that pitch.
 In the first example, the D major scale labels D as the central pitch and then counts the half-steps away from that D. The second line assigns E as 0 to show the intervallic structure of the E dorian mode, and the last line assigns F as 0 to show the intervallic structure of an F HW octatonic scale.

-This does make it easy to see the intervals within each scale, but to be honest, standard interval labels (e.g. M2 and m3) do a similar job while also implying context.
-Movable-zero notation is actually best used for looking for patterns within subsets of pitches.
+This makes it easy to intuit the intervals within each scale, but this adds little to the system that you have already learned.
+Standard interval labels (e.g. M2 and m3) perform a similar function while also implying a potential tonal context.
+Movable-zero notation is actually best used for looking for patterns within *subsets* of pitches.
 Look at the next example which uses the exact same three scales, but instead of having only one zero, it assigns 0 to multiple pitches within the same scale.
 What patterns do you see emerge?
 Can you think of other ways to potentially use this?

 {% capture ex4 %}X:4
 T:Scales labeled using multiple zeros in pc integer notation